vislupus/Wikidata-scraper-with-flask/README.md

 # Wikidata scraper with flask
-Web scraper for data from Wikipedia category pages to table with data from wikidata on every single page.
+Flask application for web scraping data from every element of Wikipedia category pages.
+It return table with data wich is get from Wikidata page.